tuswoj/covid_data_dashboard/README.md

 # UI Covid Coding Challenge for Rill data

-This is a solution for Rill data recruitment task.
+Solution for Rill data recruitment task.

 ## How to run